-Your feet were not designed to walk perpendicular to the ground, so when you are in a high heel, your midfoot arch is particularly susceptible to injury.
+Your feet were not designed to walk perpendicular to the ground, so your midfoot arch is particularly susceptible to injury when you are in a high heel.
 When excessive force is placed on the midfoot due to a trip or a fall in high heels, bones can potentially dislocate and even break.
 In many cases, a dislocated midfoot requires surgery to realign the anatomy while surgical screws are placed to maintain the position.

 Obvious and Not-so-Obvious Foot Pain

 When it comes to foot fractures, injury can either be very obvious or go unnoticed.
-As a result, treatment will vary depending on the severity of the injury, but will typically involve either casting or in more severe cases, surgery.
+As a result, treatment will vary depending on the severity of the injury, but will typically involve casting or surgery in more severe cases.

 It may seem like when one has a bad fall the foot pain would indicate a more serious injury in need of medical attention.
 However, most people tend to shrug off the foot pain and discomfort of an ankle sprain.
 There are ways to tell if your fall caused more serious damage than a bad sprain, such as bruising and swelling around the area, or if you possibly heard or felt a popping sensation in the midfoot when you had the misstep.
 Foot pain is tricky in that it can be instant or delayed—you may initially not feel much pain after your fall, but could be writhing in pain a few hours later.